jwpconsulting/projectify/docs/remove-fe.md

 picked up from `workspace/project_detail.html` inside the `projectify/workspace/templates` directory.

-The url is temporary for now:
+The URL is temporary for now:

 ```
 workspace/project/<uuid>/view